maxmlr/rpi-photobooth/remote/README.md

 - Download and install Arduino from https://www.arduino.cc/en/Main/Software
 - Add the following 3rd party board manager under "File -> Preferences -> Additional Boards Manager URLs": http://arduino.esp8266.com/stable/package_esp8266com_index.json
-- Open the "Arduino -> Board -> Board Manager" and click install for the ESP8266"
+- Open the "Tools -> Board -> Board Manager" and click install for the ESP8266"
 - Select your ESP8266 in "Tools -> Board"
 - Open "Tools → Port:xxx" and in the dropdown, select the option with "usb" in its name